InnerSourceCommons/innersourcecommons.org/content/learn/research.md

 ### Results

 For the full results see the [State of InnerSource 2020 Report](/documents/surveys/State.of.InnerSource.Report.2020.pdf).

 ### Authors

 This survey was conducted by Tapajit Dey of Lero—the Irish Software Research Centre.
-Cristina Coffey and Tadhg O’Neill of InnerSource Commons contributed to the document outline and design.
+Cristina Coffey and Tadhg O’Neill of InnerSource Commons contributed to the report outline and design.

 ## [State of InnerSource 2016](/documents/surveys/InnerSourceCommonsSurvey2016.pdf)